 An injured accident victim can sue negligent truck drivers and their employers for damages even though Florida is a “no fault” insurance state.
 However, the victim’s injuries must be serious, with significant medical costs.
 Serious injuries include:

-In addition to being a “no fault” state, Florida is a “pure comparative negligence state.”
-It reduces an injured party’s damages in proportion to their contribution to the accident.
+In addition to being a “no fault” state, Florida is a “modified comparative negligence state.”
+It reduces an injured party’s damages in proportion to their contribution to the accident up to 50%.
+If the injured party is found to be 51% or more at fault for their injuries, they are barred from recovery entirely.
 As a result, when you seek to settle your truck accident case, it is not unusual for the liability insurers to manipulate the evidence to show that the victim was partly responsible.
 They might argue, for example, that they were speeding, passing the truck improperly, or cutting the truck off with dangerous maneuvers.

 To refute these arguments, the victim will need additional evidence.
-When you retain a dedicated truck accident attorney, they will thoroughly investigate the accident.
-For example, they may interview witnesses, commission accident reconstruction experts, and review the truck’s EDM and ECR data.
+When you retain a dedicated truck accident attorney from Kogan & DiSalvo, we will thoroughly investigate the accident.
+For example, we may interview witnesses, commission accident reconstruction experts, and review the truck’s EDM and ECR data.

 The truck accident attorneys at Kogan & DiSalvo represent injured drivers in Florida lawsuits involving truck accidents in Palm Beach, Martin, Broward, and all surrounding counties.
 Please call our Boca Raton offices or any of our satellite locations after your truck accident for a complimentary consultation and further guidance on the evidence you will need to prove your Florida truck accident case.